MathiasLorenz/Large_scale_project/Poisson/README.txt

 -------------------------------------------------------------------------------
 The Jacobi solver have been implemented into the jacobiSolver executable.

-Default call to the function will be
+Default call to the function will be as bellow, please be adviced mpiexec or mpirun must be used for all mpi versions.
 	> ./jacobiSolver METHOD NX NY NZ

 where:
-	METHOD	: jseq, jomp, gsseq.
+	METHOD	: omp2d, omp3d, mpi3d_1, mpi3d_2.
-		omp2d	: Is the Jacobi method using OpenMP for a 2D problem. omp3d	: Is the Jacobi method using OpenMP for a 3D problem. cuda	: A dummy test used to debug the nvcc compiler.
+		omp2d	: Is the Jacobi method using OpenMP for a 2D problem. omp3d	: Is the Jacobi method using OpenMP for a 3D problem. mpi3d_1	: Is the Jacobi method using MPI with a single split along Z. mpi3d_2	: Is the Jacobi method using MPI with multiple split along Z. cuda	: A dummy test used to debug the nvcc compiler.

 	NX NY NZ : Integer numbers.